LAST UPDATED: April 7, 2021

 Many glass cleaners out there today are compressed into a spray can for easy application.
 The replaceable cap is useful for storing and using the glass cleaner at a later time.
 Aerosol glass cleaners typically foam up and thus require a bit of shaking to prime.
 We don’t recommend storing spray can glass cleaners upside down.
 Keep them in a cool, dry place where they can stand right side up.

 Another popular way to package glass cleaner is in your typical spray bottle with a squeeze trigger.
 Many bottles range anywhere from 19 to 32 ounces and should be stored right side up, as you would with aerosol glass cleaners.
 You might find the squeeze trigger easier to use than the spray nozzle since there is more surface area for your finger to contact.
 Glass cleaner in spray bottles is not compressed, so there’s less of a chance of it exploding in extreme circumstances.
+Be sure to store it in a cool, dry place when not in use.

 Knowing what’s in your glass cleaner can mean a world of difference if you have tinted windows.
 Choosing a cleaner that’s ammonia-free ensures your window tint won’t break down and degrade faster than it should.
 Alcohol allows the glass cleaner to evaporate quickly, but such an ingredient may adversely affect your senses.
 If you’re worried about other chemicals that might be found in glass cleaner (such as alcohol), check the label before you buy.